How many seasons will 'The Last Of Us' have?

 Speaking to TechRadar, he said: “We certainly had [The Last of Us: Part II] in mind [when writing season one].
 No question.
 But, you know, we’ve been pretty on record about this: this season really does focus on the story of the first game.”

-In a separate interview with Gizmodo, Mazin all-but confirmed that future seasons of The Last Of Us, should they be commissioned, will focus on the events of the second game.
+In a separate interview with Gizmodo, Mazin all-but confirmed that future seasons of The Last Of Us will focus on the events of the second game.
+He also suggested that a third season may be required in order to explore the story fully.

 “I think that the amount of story that remains, that we have not covered, would be more than a season of television.
 So, assuming we can keep going forward, the idea would be to do more than just one more season,” he said.